 Our Board is satisfied that the current board size of 10 Directors is appropriate.
-It is also satisfied that the Board is sufficiently diverse to meet the needs of the Group and ensure the effective oversight of the Group's affairs.
+None of our Directors has appointed an alternate director.
+Our Board is also satisfied that it is sufficiently diverse to meet the needs of the Group and ensure the effective oversight of the Group's affairs.
 Collectively, our Directors' skills, expertise and experience span different industries, markets, professions and the public and private sectors.
 Their core competencies include banking and other financial services, strategic planning and development, transformation, accounting and finance, audit, human resources, risk management, corporate governance, policy and regulatory matters, consumer services, marketing, technology and media, which are competencies essential to the business of the Bank.
-Our NC maintains a board skills map that charts the skills, expertise and experience of the incumbent directors and which is used to help identify any potential gap in the Board and Board Committees.
-None of our Directors has appointed an alternate director.
+In addition, newer Directors bring fresh perspectives whereas Directors with longer tenure ensure stability and continuity.
+This balanced approach of having Directors of different expertise and tenures on the Board has helped to bring about quality discussions and kept our Board renewal process smooth.

 The Board targets to have at least one female director on our Board at all times.
 This target has been exceeded.
-In conducting a director search, our NC will take into account our diversity target, any gap that is identified or anticipated, and the time horizon of the gap.
+In conducting a director search, our NC will take into account our diversity target, any gap that is identified or anticipated, and the time horizon for potential succession.

-More information on the appointment of Directors can be found on page 90.
+More information on the appointment and re-election of Directors can be found on page 78.